Ruthless Dutch rip shell-shocked Spain to shreds

 Dutch revenge looked unlikely when Spain, also 2008 and 2012 European champions, went ahead in the Group B clash with a 27th- minute Xabi Alonso penalty after Diego Costa was brought down.

-With halftime approaching, David Silva spurned a chance to double Spain's lead with a cheeky chip that was pushed wide - a miss compounded by a spectacular Dutch equalizer seconds later.
+With halftime approaching, David Silva spurned a chance to double Spain's lead with a cheeky chip that was pushed wide - a miss compounded by a spectacular Dutch equaliser seconds later.

 Looking for quick balls over the top, captain Van Persie got between defenders Sergio Ramos and Jordi Alba in the 44th minute to meet a searching Daley Blind cross with a powerful diving header that left goalkeeper Iker Casillas rooted to the spot.

-A likely standout goal of the tournament, even Van Persie struggled to assume a modest demeanor after the game.
+A likely standout goal of the tournament, even Van Persie struggled to assume a modest demeanour after the game.

 "Best goal of my career," he told reporters with a broad smile.